- Country: Poland

 You and your country have lived through a lot of history over the years, a lot of epic ideological and geopolitical conflict.
 Will Poland’s future be as turbulent as its past, or have you reached an equilibrium that will allow you to have a normal national life?
 Indeed, both the Second World War and Solidarity started in Gdansk.
 The twentieth century was a roller coaster for Poland, regaining independence after World War I, then losing it and getting ethnically cleansed by Stalin and Hitler together, and then 45 years of struggle for democracy.
 Hopefully, we’ll produce less history than in the past.
 Geopolitically, we are having the best time in 300 years.
 And we are now contributing to other countries’ stability, being a source of European solutions.

 So Poland is finally at the “end of History”?
-Inshallah, as
+Inshallah, as they say.

 - Full website and iPad access